 Dr. Patrick Nylan Kenny was born on the 18th of April, 1919 in Chatham.
 He was the youngest of 5 children born to Martin George Kenny and the former Marie Blanche Bechard.
 His father was born in Ireland and immigrated to Canada with his parents and siblings in 1878.
-His mother was born in Pain Court.
-His parents were innkeepers at the Aberdeen Hotel in Chatham and his siblings were; Joseph Kenny (born and died in 1903, Anna was born in 1905), Hector Joseph Kenny (born in 1907 and died on the 12th of September, 1907 at the age of 7 months of whooping cough, and Adrian was born in 1914.
-His parents were the innkeepers at the Aberdeen Hotel in Chatham.
-Both of his parents died in 1927; his mother on the 27th of February and his father on the 8th of October.
-Dr. Kenny’s paternal grandmother’s maiden name, was Nylan.
+Dr. Kenny’s mother was born in Pain Court.
+His parents were innkeepers at the Aberdeen Hotel in Chatham and his siblings were; Joseph Kenny (born and died in 1903), Marie Anna Sarah Kenny (born in 1905), Hector Joseph Kenny (born in 1907 and died on the 12th of September, 1907 at the age of 7 months of whooping cough) and Adrian Joseph Kenny (born in 1914).
+In 1921, the Kenny family resided at 186 Wellington Street West (Chatham).
+Both of Dr. Kenny’s parents died in 1927; his mother in February and his father on the 8th of October.
+Dr. Kenny’s paternal grandmother’s maiden name was Nylan.

-He was educated at St. Joseph’s and Blessed Sacrament Schools in Chatham.
-Dr. Kenny attended medical school at the University of Western Ontario.
-He graduated M.D. in July of 1943.
+Dr. Kenny was educated at St. Joseph’s and Blessed Sacrament Schools in Chatham.
+He attended medical school at the University of Western Ontario, graduating M.D. in July of 1943.

 Dr. Kenny married Mary Leona Faubert on the 26th of July, 1943 at St. Joseph’s Church in Chatham.
 Mrs. Kenny was born in Pain Court, Ontario on the 29th of December, 1918 in Pain Court.
 She was the eldest of 2 daughters born to Ovilla Joseph David Faubert and the former Catherine Theresa Flanagan.
-Her parents were farmers and she had a younger sister named Mildred.
+Her parents were farmers and her sister’s name was Mary Mildred Teresa Faubert.
 After a honeymoon in Grand Bend, the couple left for Vancouver, British Columbia, where Dr. Kenny was doing his internship at St. Paul’s Hospital.

 Dr. Kenny was a private in the Royal Canadian Army Medical Corp in World War II.
 He served as a Medical Officer from 1942 to 1946.
 After the war, Dr. Kenny had a general medical practice in Chatham beginning in 1946.
 His office was located at 274 King Street West.